Invocavit Sunday, The First Sunday in Lent

 Lord God, heavenly Father, inasmuch as the adversary doth continually afflict us, and as a roaring lion doth walk about, seeking to devour us: We beseech Thee for the sake of the suffering and death of Thy Son, Jesus Christ, to help us by the grace of the Holy Spirit, and to strengthen our hearts by Thy word, that our enemy may not prevail over us, but that we may evermore abide in Thy grace, and be preserved unto everlasting life; through the same, Thy beloved Son, Jesus Christ, our Lord, who liveth and reigneth with Thee and the Holy Ghost, one true God, world without end.
 Amen.

-Jesus answered Satan challenge by speaking aloud the Word – Man shall not live by bread alone, but by every Word that proceeds out of the mouth of God.
+Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.

 7 Jesus said unto him, It is written again, Thou shalt not tempt the Lord thy God.